Xining Qinghai, China Travel Guide

 Look for restaurants displaying the "清真" (Qīngzhēn) sign.

-Kosher food is virtually non-existent in Xining.
+Kosher meals are virtually non-existent in Xining.

-Travelers with this need should plan accordingly.
+Travelers using this need should plan accordingly.

 Translation apps and pre-translated phrase cards or images are highly recommended to convey specific allergies or dietary needs.